DimensionalDrift/Milestone_3/README.md

 - vote on other users recipes
 - explore recipes by different cuisine, ingredient, meal type, users etc.
 - view recipes step by step while cooking
+- change the units of the ingredients (e.g. Imperial, Metric, etc.)
 - give feedback to the website to help improve the experience

 Initially it was also planned to have accounts that would have superuser access to the site, these were some of privileges that superusers would have: